manosgior/ClientServerHashTable/README.md

 Each of "OPS" array's element is a struct of type:

 struct commandBuffer {
-	-volatile int isReady; // set to 1 by a client after the completion of memcpy -char command[8];      // which command to execute {insert, delete, get}
+	volatile int isReady; // set to 1 by a client after the completion of memcpy char command[8];      // which command to execute {insert, delete, get}
-	-int key;              // the key to {insert, delete, get}
+	int key;              // the key to {insert, delete, get}
-	-void *value;          // the value to insert
+	void *value;          // the value to insert
 };

 Server's algorithm: